RLocator: Reinforcement Learning for Bug Localization: RLocator: Reinforcement Learning for Bug Localization

 Note that each state of the MDP comprises two lists: a candidate list and a ranked list.
 The candidate list contains the concatenated list of embedding.
 As shown in our example in Figure~\ref{fig:bl_as_mdp}, the candidate list contains $E_1, E_2, ...$, and $E_k$.
 In the candidate list, source code embeddings (code files and bug reports embedding concatenated together) are ranked randomly.
 The other list is the ranked list of source code files based on their relevance to the bug report $R$.
 Initially (at $State_1$), the candidate list is full, and the ranked list is empty.
 In each state transition, the model moves one embedding from the candidate list to the ranked list based on their probability of being responsible for a bug.
 In the final state, the ranked list will be full, and the candidate list will be empty.
 We describe the process of selecting and ranking a file in detail in the next step.

 \textbf{Actions:} We define \emph{Actions} in our MDP as selecting a file from the candidate list and moving it to the ranked list.
 Suppose at the timestep $t$; the RL model picks the embedding $E_1$, then the rank of that particular file will be $t$.
 In Figure~\ref{fig:bl_as_mdp} at the timestamp $1$, the model picks concatenated embedding of file $F_2$.
 Thus, the rank of $F_2$ will be $1$.
 As in each timestamp, we are moving one file from the candidate list to the ranked list; the total number of files will be equal to the number of states and the number of actions.
 For identifying the potentially best action at any timestamp $t$, we use a deep learning (DL) model (indicated as \emph{Ranking Model} in Figure~\ref{fig:bl_as_mdp}), which is composed of a Convolutional Neural Network (CNN) followed by a Long Short-Term Memory (LSTM)~\cite{Hochreiter1997}.
+Following~\cite{Pang2017, Huo2021, Huo2016}, we use CNN to establish the connection between source code files and bug reports and extract relevant features.
+As mentioned earlier, developers acquire the ability to recognize cues and subsequently employ them to establish the association between source code files and bug reports.
+The CNN facilitates the second stage of bug localization, which involves extracting important features.
+The input of the CNN is the concatenated embedding of both bug reports and each source code file, and the output of CNN is extracted features from the combined embedding of bug reports and source code files.
+The features are later used to calculate relevance.

-First, we need to identify the optimal embedding (in terms of relevance) and add it to the ranked list of embeddings.
-Following the previous studies~\cite{Liang2019, Huo2021, Huo2016}, we use a CNN to capture two relations.
-The first is the relation between source code embedding and bug report embedding, and the second is the relation across different concatenated embeddings.
-In each timestamp, the model should pick the potentially best embedding.
-Thus, it must know the relative relevance of different source code files embedding with the bug report.
-Also, our ranking model takes into consideration one of the restrictions set by the environment, which we call \emph{state awareness}, i.e., if a file is selected at $State_i$, it cannot be selected again in a later state (i.e., $State_{i+j};j\ge1$).
-We use LSTM to make the model aware of previous actions.
-LSTM cell~\cite{Hausknecht2015} helps the model to select files remembering the files it has already selected.
+On the other hand, LSTM~\cite{Hausknecht2015} intends to make the model aware of a restriction, which we call \emph{state awareness}.
+That is, in each timestamp, the model is allowed to pick the potentially best embedding that has not been picked yet, i.e., if a file is selected at $State_i$, it cannot be selected again in a later state (i.e., $State_{i+j};j\ge1$).
+The LSTM retains the state and aids the RL agent in choosing a subsequent action that does not conflict with prior actions.
+Thus, following previous studies~\cite{Matthew2015, Bello2016}, we use an LSTM to make the model aware of previous actions.
+The LSTM takes a set of feature vectors as input and outputs the id of the source code file most suitable for the current state.

 \textbf{Transition:} $\tau$(S, A) is a function $\tau$ : S × A → S which maps a state $s_t$ into a new state $s_{t+1}$ in response to the selected action $a_t$.
 Choosing an action $a_t$ means removing a file from the candidate list and placing it in the ranked list.